DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 ```
 > Is the ReplicaSet pointless if you just have 1 replica??
 > Not at all...
 ReplicationController ensures that 1 replica is always running.
 So if your Pod goes down, the ReplicationContoller brings it up automatically.

-#### How exactly is a `ReplicaSet` Different from a `Deployement` ?
-They seem the same...

-### ⛳️ `StatefulSet`

-Mostly same as Deployments (have concept of "replicas")

-But each replica has a sticky identity., identity which doesnt go away when a pod is restarted.

 ### ⛳️ `DaemonSet`